joshbeckman/andjosh.github.io/workout.md

 permalink: /workout/
 ---

 This workout schedule is wrung out of a dozen others, and was geared toward my goal of strength gains.
-It will, however be suitable for most young men.
+It will, however be suitable for most young adults.

 Before beginning, go through the "lead" exercises from each day.
 For each, using the heaviest weight you can manage, perform 5-9 reps.
 Use this result in the "weight" and "reps" fields.
 These values will be used to calculate your maximum capacity (one rep max) and the weekly weight plans.